ssithimo/mlb-etl-pitching-trend/README.md

 ## 🚀 Features

-✅ ETL Pipeline for Pitching Data
+✅ ELT Pipeline for Pitching Data
 - Extracts pitch-by-pitch MLB data using pybaseball
 - Selects 30+ relevant features for pitching analysis
 - Loads cleaned data into a PostgreSQL database using SQLAlchemy